-- Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Provide a Data Collection and Information Analysis Report that lists and analyzes all the data and information described above.
+- Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments. - Provide an Infrastructure Data Collection and Information Analysis Report that lists and analyzes all the data and information described above.

+- Data Collection Plan

-- Data on charger installations and charging events will be submitted electronically in Quarterly Progress Reports - Data Collection and Information Analysis Report
+- AB 126 Data Reports

+- Infrastructure Data Collection and Information Analysis Report

-TASK 9 PROJECT FACT SHEET
+TASK 14 PROJECT FACT SHEET